Knowing How Long to Cure Resin Prints

 Conclusion

 Resin 3D printers are known for their high precision and for making prints with high-quality surface finishes.
 Optimize the process even more by knowing how long to cure resin prints.
-As we saw, the type of curing light (sunlight or UV lamp) dramatically influences how long to cure printed parts.
+As we saw, the type of curing light (sunlight, UV lamp, or underwater) dramatically influences how long to cure printed parts.
 Curing in direct sunlight is free but can take anywhere from 1-8 hours.
 Using artificial UV light, on the other hand, requires some additional equipment but can finish resin prints in mere minutes.

 References